 FEMA requires the use of the Mitigation eGrants system to submit applications for the Pre-Disaster Mitigation (PDM) and Flood Mitigation Assistance (FMA) grant programs.
 This page describes the application submission process in the eGrants External sytem by Grant Applicant and Subgrant Applicant users as well as the review, award and monitoring of PDM and FMA applications in the eGrants Internal system by FEMA.

 The application process in the eGrants External system follows a specific sequence:

-NOTE: The Grant Applicant may require submittal of a project pre-application for review before allowing a Subgrant Applicant to submit a project subgrant application.
+Local government and tribal officials acting as Subgrant Applicant users create planning and project subgrant applications and submit them to their state for review.
+States may require submittal of a project pre-application for review before allowing a Subgrant Applicant user to submit a project subgrant application.

 Review, Award and Monitoring Process

-The application review process conducted by FEMA users of the eGrants Internal System to determine which subgrant applications will be Identified for Further review follows a specific workflow.
-The award and monitoring processes are coordinated by FEMA and the Grant Applicant in both the External and Internal eGrants systems.
+The application review process conducted by FEMA users in the eGrants Internal System to determine which subgrant applications attached to PDM and FMA grant applications will be Identified for Further review follows a specific eligibility workflow.